Create Your Garden

 What Are Orchids?

-Orchid is one of the largest families of flowering plants, with over 25,000 species and more than 100,000 hybrids.
-They are found on every continent except Antarctica, and their wide distribution and adaptability make them a fascinating group of plants to study and cultivate.
+Orchids are one of the largest families of flowering plants, Orchidaceae, with over 25,000 species and more than 100,000 hybrids.
+They are found on every continent except Antarctica, and their wide distribution and adaptability make them fascinating to study and cultivate.
 Orchids rank as a top choice among tropical flowers for enthusiasts and gardeners.

 Growth habit: Orchids have various growth habits, including terrestrial, epiphytic (growing on trees), and lithophytic (growing on rocks).
 They come in different sizes and shapes, from miniature plants to large, sprawling vines.